sfu-discourse-lab/MDA-OnlineRegisters/README.md

 A list of 67 lexico-grammatical features.
 The first column provides the part-of-speech tag, the second column gives a brief description of the feature.

+*register_labels.csv

+A csv file containing all register labels of the analysed registers: the original label used in CORE, the CORE file prefix, a long label which is used in graphs and tables throughout the related publication, and a short label which is used in csv files.

 * sd_meanFactorScores.csv

 The standard deviation of the mean factor scores per register.

-* factor_analysis.r

-The r script containing the commands for conducting factor analysis (multi-dimensional analysis) and other statistics as described in the related publication.

 * texts_by_register.csv

 A list of all individual texts (first column) and information on their register (second column).
 Note that short register labels are used.

-*register_labels.csv

-A csv file containing all register labels of the analysed registers: the original label used in CORE, the CORE file prefix, a long label which is used in graphs and tables throughout the related publication, and a short label which is used in csv files.